Symptoms of Diabetes in Cats

 Keep an eye out for a fur coat that’s lost its mojo.
 A cat that once prided itself on glossy, luxurious fur might now have a coat this is as dull and matted as an old dish sponge.
 It’s a sad state for a creature that considers grooming a full-time job.

-And let’s not say goodbye to those once-bouncy legs.
+And let’s not forget about those once-bouncy legs.
 Is your cat moving like they’ve aged a decade overnight?
 Weakness in the hind legs or a strange, plantigrade walk—where they’re flat on their whole foot instead of on their toes—can be signs too.

 You know how Snickers the cat usually rules the roost, jumping up and down from perches with the agility of a ninja?
 If those acrobatic displays are dwindling, it could be more than laziness.
 Lethargy or reduced activity can be a whisper of diabetes knocking at the door.